-- Issue Areas (Opportunities to Achieve High Impact) – This is the sixth-annual High Impact Giving Guide, from the Center for High Impact Philanthropy (ChiP) at Penn, designed to help donors make a bigger difference with their philanthropic gifts.
+- Issue Areas (Opportunities to Achieve High Impact) – This annual High Impact Giving Guide, from the Center for High Impact Philanthropy (ChiP) at Penn, is designed to help donors make a bigger difference with their philanthropic gifts.

 On behalf of our team, we hope this guide helps you translate your generosity and good intentions into high impact. –Katherina Rosqueta, Founding Executive Director, CHiP